 Hydatid mole; Molar pregnancy

-Hydatidiform mole is a rare mass or growth that forms inside the womb (uterus) at the beginning of a pregnancy.
+Hydatidiform mole (HM) is a rare mass or growth that forms inside the womb (uterus) at the beginning of a pregnancy.
 It is a type of gestational trophoblastic disease (GTD).

-Symptoms of a molar pregnancy are:
+Symptoms of a molar pregnancy may include:

-Tests may include:
+Tests done may include:

-A hysterectomy (surgery to remove the uterus) may be an option for older women who do not wish to become pregnant in the future.
+A hysterectomy (surgery to remove the uterus) may be an option for older women who DO NOT wish to become pregnant in the future.

 After treatment, your hCG level will be followed.
 It is important to avoid another pregnancy and to use a reliable contraceptive for 6 to 12 months after treatment for a molar pregnancy.
 This time allows for accurate testing to be sure that the abnormal tissue does not grow back.
 Women who get pregnant too soon after a molar pregnancy are at high risk of having another molar pregnancy.

-Sometimes hydatidiform moles can continue and start changing into cancer.
+In some cases of complete HM, moles can become invasive.
 These moles can grow deep into the uterine wall and cause bleeding or other complications.

-Complications of molar pregnancy include:
+Complications of molar pregnancy may include:

-Complications from surgery to remove a molar pregnancy include:
+Complications from surgery to remove a molar pregnancy may include:

-Kavanagh JJ, Gershenson DM.
-Gestational trophoblastic disease: hydatidiform mole, nonmetastatic and metastatic gestational trophoblastic tumor: diagnosis and management.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Bouchard-Fortier G, Covens A. Gestational trophoblastic disease: hydatidiform mole, nonmetastatic and metastatic gestational trophoblastic tumor: diagnosis and management.
+In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 35.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 35.

-Last reviewed on: 11/14/2014
+Last reviewed on: 8/7/2016

-Reviewed by: Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.